WolffRuoff/CPPT-VRClimbing/README.md

 11. Navigate to the following scenes, click on the "OVRCameraRig" object, scroll down to "Quest Features," and change "Hand Tracking Support" to "Controllers and Hands"
     - Scenes that require step 8:
         - MainTestScene

+## Missing Features

+## Known Bugs

+## Asset Sources
+- Knobs used as handgrips: https://drive.google.com/file/d/1gwLXOBAx5IqPFIDcJJIyJSVAgR9GifKX/view
+- Textures for the terrain were provided by Unity